omerkaplan/project/_posts/2017-08-01-why-i-do-what-i-do.md

 image: "city.jpg"
 image-credit: "Anurag Arora"
 ---

-I was reading Lisette’s post “[From A To Z: A Short History Of My Professional Successes And Failures](https://medium.com/@lisettevoytko/from-a-to-z-a-short-history-of-my-professional-successes-and-failures-b57ee6341feb)” on Medium and started writing a reply when I suddenly realized I've been typing for 20 minutes.
+I was reading Lisette’s latest post on Medium _(link at the end of the post since that's a bug for some reason)_ and started writing a reply when I suddenly realized I've been typing for 20 minutes.
 So instead pouring 800 words into Medium's comments here's my structured, articled yet definitely not as beautifully written.
 Lisette is the master of adjectives and colorful descriptions, go read her stuff.

 I was supposed to be a journalist.